MangoMirage/captain-kitty-one-ear/Sea-Circus.md

 The repairs to The Marvelous Medusa took two days, all stitched together with rope, rivets, and camaraderie.
 As Kitty’s crew worked their quiet magic - patching sails, sealing hulls, and retying rigging - Bramble kept to the edges, watching the Sea Circus rehearse with wide eyes and a slowly sinking heart.

-From his perch near the cannon deck, Bramble observed the performers with awe and growing unease.
-The Mermaids of the Moonwake Shoal leapt from the sparkling sea in spirals of grace, pirouetting mid-air before vanishing beneath the waves with barely a splash.
+Throughout the day, from his perch near the cannon deck, Bramble quietly observed the performers with awe and growing unease.
+He watched as the Mermaids of the Moonwake Shoal leapt from the sparkling sea in spirals of grace, pirouetting mid-air before vanishing beneath the waves with barely a splash.
 Moments later, they rose again, singing a serenade so haunting it made the rigging hum.

 Then came the Lobsters of Death - fired from twin cannons in perfect synchrony, parachutes bursting open in a riot of colour.
 Their tails fanned wide, steering them back to the deck with pinpoint precision, landing on the poop deck with a flourish and a snap of claws like castanets.